Skip to content

 Plain regular expression

-When the path mode is set to path-regexp, the ingress path is interpreted similar to the default kubernetes ingress specification way, but is not prepended by the ^ control character.
+When the path mode is set to path-regexp, the ingress path is interpreted similar to the default Kubernetes ingress specification way, but is not prepended by the ^ control character.

 Path prefix